MSc Socio-Legal StudiesFind a programme

 two years part-time

 Part-time study requires daytime weekday attendance.

-This programme develops your knowledge and understanding of interdisciplinary approaches to the study of law and legal phenomena.
-It provides sound research training for students planning for a PhD or a career in socio-legal research through the study of different research methodologies across the social sciences and law.
+This programme will develop your knowledge and understanding of interdisciplinary approaches to the study of law and legal phenomena.
+It provides sound research training if you are planning to progress to a PhD or career in socio-legal research through the study of different research methodologies across the social sciences and law.
 You will pursue independent, in-depth study of socio-legal topics, and engage in lively debates in a thriving research culture across social sciences and law.

 The range of units offered makes this master's programme suitable for graduates from any discipline who have an interest in the way law may work in society.

 We charge an annual tuition fee.
 Fees for 2020/21 are as follows: